There are three places that you can create an export from within Onna:

 If you've selected Advanced Export you'll see the following screen:

 On this screen, you can configure the control number of the export, choose whether to export using the original file name and choose whether it includes native files and/or text files (default: include).
 While exporting your information, you also have the option to Export both PDF and native files when available and include neighboring Slack conversations in your export.
+These files can also be affected by the Export using original file name option when it is selected.

 The list of file types that Onna converts into PDF is EML, MSG, HTML, TXT, DOC, DOCX, RPT, RFT, PPT, PPTX, and CSV.